DanielTockan/Skii/README.md

 })
 ```

 For the user schema, we employed the use of the Bcrypt library to hash the users password as an added level of security.
-Our password confirmation is stored in a virtual field and is checked against tge password the user enters before validation.
+Our password confirmation is stored in a virtual field and is checked against the password that the user enters before validation occurs.

 The planning phase of the project enabled me to determine the correct relationship types from the offset meaning that no retrospective changes were necessary.